sachingupta67/react-testing-library/README.md

       an anchor element as a button in the navbar , we can add role ="button"
     - How to get the role of element
      - https://www.w3.org/TR/html-aria/#docconformance

+  Example
+  - in Component if we have input , and textarea both have same role ="textbox"
+  - then getByRole with fail as we have multiple element with same role
+  - we can use name in getByRole getByRole("role",{
+      name:"label of form element or text content of a button or value of the aria-label attribute" })